EnesKartal/EnesKartal/README.md

 ###

 <p align="left">I work as a software development manager, and I'm actively coding.
 I'm interested in web applications. <br><br>I'm mainly worked in .NET technologies from 2017 to now.
-I also interested with JS based languages since 2021.<br><br>- 🔭 I’m currently working on NextJS<br>- 📫 How to reach me: eneskartal117@gmail.com</p>
+I also interested with JS based languages since 2021.
+I'm experienced with micro services.<br><br>- 🔭 I’m currently working on .NET 8 and Angular <br>- 📫 How to reach me: eneskartal117@gmail.com</p>

 ###